starknet-io/starknet.js/www/docs/guides/connect_network.md

 Using a specific nodeUrl is the better approach, as such a node will have less limitations and will be less crowded.

-Some example of RpcProvider instantiation to connect to RPC node providers:
+Some examples of RpcProvider instantiation to connect to RPC node providers:

 ### Mainnet